olets/griid/README.md

 --

-Bonus: the markup won't be as beautiful, but if
--	 you want a grid with equal-height rows where that height is determined from the cell content
--	 and you don't want to use a scripted solution (I love [jquery-match-height](https://github.com/liabru/jquery-match-height))
--    and your cells have roughly similar content,
--    and you need to support orphan cells

-you *may* be able to get away with
+Bonus: griid can also support

     `.griid > .row*y > .cell*x`

 This will give you a multi-row grid where all cells are the full height of the row (aka it's styled as an equal-width-cells table).
-If your cells have similar content, this may be a good-enough approximation of equal-height rows.

-Note that if last row is full, this is exactly equivalant to `.griid*y > .cell*x` but with bulkier markup
+Note that if last row is full, this is exactly equivalant to `.griid*y > .cell*x` but with bulkier markup, and if the last row isn't full it's functionally equivalent to `.griid-x > .cell*(x*y)`... but will bulkier markup.
+Support for this is not included by default.

-*Still, you'll almost certainly be better off using `.griid-x > .cell*(x*y)`*

 ##Configuration